slipcor/TreeAssist/readme.md

 ## Changelog

-- v7.0.96 - convince FallingBlocks to not drop themselves after falling
+- v7.0.97 - only auto-plant saplings when this is set in the config!
 - [read more](doc/changelog.md)

 ***